-Brewed in the shadows of Mount Hakkai in Niigata, Hakkaisan Tokbetsu Junmai reflects its alpine heritage in its brewing process.
+Hakkaisan Tokbetsu Junmai is brewed in the shadows of Mount Hakkai in Niigata.
+This quality sake reflects its alpine heritage in its brewing process.

 The flavor profile is unique as well.
-There’s a a slight fruity character here with apple and pear notes topped with a slight acidity and hints of almond and vanilla.
+There's a a slight fruity character here.
+You'll find apple and pear notes topped with a slight acidity and hints of almond and vanilla.

 This versatile junmai can be served warm, cold or at room temperature.

 Tentaka Organic Junmai is one of the only organic sakes available outside of Japan.
 It's carved itself a powerful niche among the top sake brands.